-Line 17 - Add the amounts in Column G. Lines 16a through 16c.
-Write the result here.
-This is your High Impact Business Investment
+Line 20 - Add the amounts in Column G, Lines 19a through 19c.
+Write the result on Line 20.
+This is your High Impact Business Investment Credit.

 Tax Credit for Affordable Housing Donations You may take this credit if you

 - have made a donation under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois, and - made the donation in a tax year ending on or after December 31, 2001.